 Out of the multiple functions performed by the liver, here are some of the following functions of a liver:

 - Helps in regulating blood sugar levels

 - Detoxification of the body

 - Controls the cholesterol levels in the body

 - Releases bile (a liquid that helps in breaking down fat and aids in digestion)

-Now that we know the important functions of the liver, one must understand the importance of a proper-functioning liver.
-Any disease on liver might not show symptoms or signs until the diseases in its the advance stage and the damage to the liver are major.
-Apart from loss of appetite and weight loss, another common sign is the condition of jaundice which causes yellowish of skin and bilirubin eyes which is caused due to the breakdown of the red blood cells.
+Now that we know the important functions of the liver, one must understand the importance of a properly-functioning liver.
+Apart from the loss of appetite and weight loss, another common sign is the condition of jaundice, which causes yellowing skin and bilirubin eyes.

 Liver’s Response to Stress

 When an individual is stressed, the body responds to the situation by releasing hormones from the adrenal glands within the kidney.
 These hormones then travel to the liver to release stored glycogen.
 The release of glycogen into the body is the way by which the body is trying to fight or flight in response to a stressful or threatening situation.